“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Final Thoughts

 Packing doesn’t have to be chaotic.
 Using a list and staying organized is all it takes.
-Use our packing tips above, and you may even find it fun.
+Use our packing hacks above, and you may even find it fun.
 What we have found is our greatest tool is starting early.
 That has dramatically reduced packing stress.

 Have that suitcase zipped up at the front door days before your trip.
 Your heart will smile each time you see it.
 You will also leave more rested and ready to hit the road the second you arrive.